For immediate release:

 About Julien's Auctions

 With expertise specializing in entertainment and sports memorabilia, Julien’s Auctions has quickly established itself as the premier auction house in high profile celebrity and entertainment auctions.
-Julien’s Auctions presents exciting, professionally managed and extremely successful auctions with full color high quality auction catalogues unlike any other auction company.
-Previous auctions include the collections of Cher, U2, Barbara Streisand, the estate of Marilyn Monroe and many more.
+Julien’s Auctions presents exciting, professionally managed and extremely successful auctions with full color high quality auction catalogs unlike any other auction company.
+Previous auctions include the collections of Cher, U2, Barbra Streisand, the estate of Marilyn Monroe and many more.
 Official website is www.juliensauctions.com.